 Conclusion

-In this guide, we have learned what is AppImageLauncher, how to install it and how to use AppImageLauncher to add AppImages to the application menus or launchers in Linux.
-If you use a lot of AppImages, you can make use of AppImageLauncher application to neatly organize and manage AppImages in your Linux system.
+In this guide, we discussed what AppImageLauncher is, how to install it, and how to use it to add AppImages to the application menus or launchers on Linux.

 Resource: